Main Page Content

 Changes to Common Rule

-As of July 19, 2018, there will be an added review process called limited IRB review.
+Once the Final Rule is in place, there will be an added review process called limited IRB review.

 What is the purpose of limited IRB review?
 What does it consist of?

 The Final Rule preamble states that for certain exempt categories of research, a limited IRB review should be done to ensure that there are adequate provisions to protect the privacy of subjects and to maintain confidentiality of data in the proposed research.

 Guidance regarding “adequate provisions” will be issued by HHS but might address:

 - The extent to which identifiable private information is or has been de-identified and the risk that such de-identified information can be re-identified;